Machine100/CatCollector/README.md

 Attract them all with various toys and foods.

 A serverless backend handles all game logic.
-Front end is a very minimal web page.
+Front end is a minimal web page.

 The AWS StepFunctions service controls application flow.